ovcharovcoder/webkit-pro/README.md

 Each component is plug-and-play, easily customizable, and mobile-ready out of the box.

 ## How to use
-**Browse Online**<br> Explore components directly via the GitHub interface — navigate folders and copy the code you need:
+Explore components directly via the GitHub interface — navigate folders and copy the code you need:

 **Menu — WebKit Pro**